Southwest et FAA

 Two years after an investigation into the blatant abuse of voluntary disclosure by the US Federal Aviation

-and [Vous devez être inscrit et connecté pour voir ce lien], the FAA has ushered in a philosophy change to dissolve any notion that
+Administration and [Vous devez être inscrit et connecté pour voir ce lien], the FAA has ushered in a philosophy change to dissolve any notion that

 airlines are the agency's customers.